Photonic Integrated Quantum Cryptography System

 Project Kickoff Successful

-The PIQCS project has officially started with the first team meeting and initial planning phase.
-The meeting brought together all team members from the University of Padova and ThinkQuantum to establish the foundation for our three-year research program.
+The PIQCS project officially started with the first team meeting and initial planning phase.
+The meeting brought together members from the University of Padova and ThinkQuantum to establish the foundation for the project activities.

 FISA Grant Awarded